 Cyber security is a problem that will not leave our headlines anytime soon.
 An unfortunate reality about the digital age is that with new technologies comes new threats.
 Our interconnected global society is at risk, seemingly daily, from an onslaught of major hacks.

 There are ways to protect yourself that will reduce risk in your digital footprint.
 Changing passwords regularly is essential.
 Many people, out of convenience, rarely change passwords and even use the same password for multiple accounts.
-The same passwords for different profiles is an especially vulnerable position to find yourself in.
+The same password for different profiles is an especially vulnerable position to find yourself in.

 “Have I been pwned?” is a simple and quick way to check if your email security is up to date.
 The way it works is by comparing your email address to many different websites that it may be associated with and then checking to see if that website has been involved in a data breach.